andynog/cosmocope/README.md

 ## Installation

 To download and install this tool, please ensure
-[Go v1.14 or later is installed](https://golang.org/dl/), then run the please run the following command from a terminal shell:
+[Go v1.14 or later is installed](https://golang.org/dl/), then run the following command from a terminal shell:

 ```shell
 $ go get github.com/andynog/cosmoscope